TheOnlyZac/ccsr-map-viewer/readme.md

 ## Notes
 The map data files from Episode 1 can be found in the <code>maps/episode1</code> folder.
 It will also work with maps from other episodes (if you have them), but it currently only has the tileset from Episode 1.

+You may need to install pygame to run the script.
+Assuming you already have python, just run <code>pip install pygame</code>.